 § 465-36 § 465-38

 Wherever drainage systems are located in lands not publicly owned, proper easements shall be taken for their access and maintenance by Town personnel.

+Design Standards.
+All Stormwater management systems for newly developed or redeveloped subdivision projects that disturb one acre or more or are part of a larger plan of development disturbing one acre or more shall conform to the design standards outlined in Article III, §465-13 of these regulations.

 Natural drainage systems.
 No open water body or swampy area shall be filled in unless it can be shown to the Board that provision has been made in the downstream drainage system for the removal of the additional runoff caused by this change.